mvhmz81/bc13_final-project_front-end-frugal-fanatics/README.md

 We would like to express our deepest gratitude to the School of Code for their unwavering support and guidance during our coding journeys.
 Their friendly coaches and comprehensive curriculum have have been invaluable in helping us to become proficient and confident coders, we will be forever grateful for the opportunities and experiences that the School of Code has provided us.

 - https://www.schoolofcode.co.uk

+## please note authentication of the email has been removed to ensure that the app is easy to use and the understanding that it is just a demo